Transforming General Contracting with CRM: Streamlining Sales, Project Management, and Customer Relationships

 - What is the bid due date?

-- What activities have been completed (emails, phone calls, meetings)?
+- Which activities (emails, phone calls, meetings) have you completed?

 If the answers to these questions are not available on any given day, then the sales pipeline is not tracked effectively.